-The Teaching and Learning Center (TLC) is a dedicated resource at our university designed to enhance the educational experience for both students and faculty.
+The Teaching and Learning Center (TLC)

+The TLC a dedicated resource at the University designed to enhance the educational experience for both students and faculty.
 The TLC primarily interacts with faculty supporting them in course development, instructional support, and professional development.
 For students, the TLC provides support for digital learning platforms such as Canvas, Respondus, and Grammarly, helping students navigate and utilize these tools effectively for their coursework.

-IDT can be contacted by submitting a request at help.nnu.edu, emailing tlc@nnu.edu, or calling (208) 467-8034.
+TLC can be contacted by submitting a request at help.nnu.edu, emailing tlc@nnu.edu, or calling (208) 467-8034.